github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

 - Models flow of data through the program.
 - Implemented in the module ``semmle.code.cpp.dataflow.DataFlow``.
-- Class ``DataFlow::Node`` represents program elements that have a value, such as expressions and fucntion parameters.
+- Class ``DataFlow::Node`` represents program elements that have a value, such as expressions and function parameters.
   - Nodes of the data flow graph.
 - Various predicated represent flow between these nodes.
   Edges of the data flow graph.

 .. note::

   The solution here is to use *data flow*.
 Data flow is, as the name suggests, about tracking the flow of data through the program.
-It helps answers questions like “does this expression ever hold a value that originates from a particular other place in the program”.
+It helps answers questions like: *does this expression ever hold a value that originates from a particular other place in the program*?

   We can visualize the data flow problem as one of finding paths through a directed graph, where the nodes of the graph are elements in program, and the edges represent the flow of data between those elements.
 If a path exists, then the data flows between those two edges.